Mouse-GYM/auto-trainer/README.md

 ## Known Issues (partial)
-* Most implementations do provide any or minimal error checking
+* Most implementations do not provide any or minimal error checking
 * Only a subset of settings is remembered between settings and configuration files are not yet supported
 * Cameras do not implement the offset params of the camera url
 * FLIR cameras are hard-coded to a number of values until supported as params in the camera url